 Let’s Go to Some Beginner Ski Resorts this Season!

 Are you ready to hit the slopes?
 There are so many beginner ski resorts!
-You may have notice that there are locations all over the USA.
+You may have noticed that there are locations all over the USA.
 Hopefully, there is one near you!

 Skiing is a fun outdoor vacation that I know your family will enjoy!
 If you have any questions be sure to ask in the comments!